scalawithcats/scala-with-cats/src/pages/applicatives/index.md

 Await.result(timestamps, Duration.Inf)
 ```

-`map` and `flatMap` aren't quitecapable of capturing what we want here
+`map` and `flatMap` aren't quite capable
+of capturing what we want here because
-because they make the assumption
+they make the assumption that each computation
-that each computation in our program is *dependent* on the previous one:
+is *dependent* on the previous one:

 ```scala
 // context2 is dependent on value1: